mhewedy/spwrap/README.md

 for gradle and other tools see: https://jitpack.io/#mhewedy/spwrap/0.0.8

 ## More about Mapping:
-*Question*, Should I use @Mapper annotation at all, or just make the return type implements one of the Mapper interfaces (`ResultSetMapper` or `TypedOutputParamMapper`)?

-The answer is, it depends! and the case above is a good example (`createCustomer` have a custom mapper class because its return type `Integer` cannot act as a Mapper class however `getCustomer` and `listCustomers` dons't need a custom mapper class as the return type object itself act as a mapper class)

 [Read more about Mappers in the wiki](https://github.com/mhewedy/spwrap/wiki/Mappers)

 ## Additional staff: